PHYSICAL, HEALTH, AND SAFETY EDUCATION

 Cross-Cultural Communication prepares professional artists with the communication skills and cultural awareness needed to express their artistic intentions to the public.
 The course also explores some of the fundamental ways in which Eastern and Western art and music differ.
 Students learn skills in public speaking, oral presentation, etiquette, and the media.
 Students learn how to conduct successful interviews and produce media advisories and press statements.

 Drawing aims to help students develop the ability to represent three-dimensional spatial relationships accurately on a two-dimensional plane.
 These early drawings are a vital tool for training the eye to see correctly.
 Each step of the drawing process is demonstrated and reinforced through repetition.
 Students use both charcoal and pencil and start by drawing geometric shapes and still life.
 They also use plaster casts to develop a sense for the shapes of the human figure.

-World Cultures is an experiential education course designed to give the student a global perspective by examining cultural regions of the world.
+World Cultures is an experiential education course designed to give the student a global perspective by examining the major cultural regions of the world.
 For each region, the students will explore and analyze the geography, history, religion/philosophies, value systems, and cultural factors such as language, art, music, economics, and contemporary issues.
-By the end of the course the student should be able to compare these cultural factors across a global perspective.
+By the end of the course the student should be able to compare these cultural factors from a global perspective.